Lok Sabha Elections 2024: Aurangabad constituency result

-The Aurangabad constituency in the state of Bihar went to polls on April 19.
-As many as 7.66 crore voters in the state were eligible to exercise their franchise in the Lok Sabha elections this year, which are being held alongside Legislative Assembly elections in the four states of Andhra Pradesh, Arunachal Pradesh, Odisha, and Sikkim.
+The Aurangabad constituency in the state of Maharashtra went to polls on May 13.
+As many as 9.13 crore voters in the state were eligible to exercise their franchise in the Lok Sabha elections this year, which are being held alongside Legislative Assembly elections in the four states of Andhra Pradesh, Arunachal Pradesh, Odisha, and Sikkim.

 Overall, 96.8 crore electors were eligible to vote in this year’s Lok Sabha polls, which happens to be the biggest electoral exercise in the world.